Mulan: The Tale of Hua Mulan

 Mulan

 Mulan went into her room and with her sword, cut off her long, black hair.
 She put on her father’s robe.
-Going back to her father, she said, “Look at me.
+Going back to her father, she said, “Look at me!
 Now I am your son.
 I will go in your place.
-I can do my part for China as well as anyone else can.”
+I can do my part for China as well as anyone else!”

 “What, no!” cried the old man in horror.
-“You cannot go to war.
+“You're my daughter - you cannot go to war.
 I will not allow this!”

 “Father, listen please," said Mulan.
 “For years, you trained me in Kung Fu.
 You showed me how to use a sword.”
 She swung the sword back and forth with might.

 “That was so you could protect yourself,” said the father.
-“If they find out you are a woman, you know as well as I that it would mean your life!”
+“If you join the army and they find out you are a woman, you know as well as I that it would cost you your life.”

-“No one will find out, Father,” said Mulan.
+“No one will find out!” said Mulan.
 She picked up her sword and kissed him goodbye.

 Mulan